 Especially, via a 2.5Gbps wired connection, it registered the sustained copy speed of some 140MB/s for writing and almost 150MB/s for reading.
 Via a Gigabit connection, it now averaged 107MB/s and 112MB/s, respectively.

-As the most expensive Asus router to date, the ROG Rapture GT-AXE11000 is not ready for prime time.
-For that, you’ll have to wait till the Wi-Fi 6E standard is finalized and certified by the Wi-Fi Alliance.
+As the most expensive Asus router to date, the Asus ROG Rapture GT-AXE11000 Wi-Fi 6E Gaming router is not ready for prime time.
+For that, you’ll have to wait till Wi-Fi 6E clients are more readily available.

-That said, get it if you’re willing to spend cash on the idea of staying ahead of the curve — you’re not at the curve yet, so to speak.
-And in that case, keep in mind that the GT-AXE111000 will give you a similar experience as the much more affordable RT-AX86U.
+That said, get it if you’re willing to spend cash on the idea of staying ahead of the curve.
+And you probably will love it despite the fact, for the most part, it’ll give you a similar experience to the much more affordable RT-AX86U.